-The reference librarians are here to help you use the Law Library to its fullest and to help connect you to the information you need.
+The reference librarians are here to help you use the Rodino Center to its fullest and to help connect you to the information you need.
 We offer many services in order to meet the information needs of a variety of different patrons.
 Please don't hesitate to ask a librarian any questions!

 Reference librarians are available to provide research assistance to students, faculty and staff during Reference Hours via email or video calls.
 These highly trained librarians regularly answers a wide variety of questions from the most basic to the more advanced.
 Students often seek help in choosing and using the proper database or finding the right book.
-But a large percentage of queries are more advanced and require extensive knowledge of the Law Library’s eDatabases and collections.
+But a large percentage of queries are more advanced and require extensive knowledge of the Rodino Center’s eDatabases and collections.
 These questions can involve limiting searches to scholarly research or locating an obscure reference.
 Faculty are frequent users of this valuable assistance.
 Email us for assistance at: LawLibRef@shu.edu

 In-Depth Research Assistance:

-For in-depth research assistance, schedule a one-on-one reference consultation and instruction.
+For in-depth research assistance, schedule a one-on-one research consultation.
 Scheduling an appointment allows librarians time to provide in-depth help with your research.
-If you need immediate assistance, please stop by the Reference Desk during Reference Hours, call 973-642-8861, or email LawLibRef@shu.edu.
+If you need assistance, please email LawLibRef@shu.edu.
 The reference email account is monitored by reference librarians Monday - Friday, and they try to responds in a timely fashion.

 This service is only available to the Seton Hall Law community.

-Reference librarians help you use the library and its collections.
+Reference librarians help you use the Rodino Center and its collections.
 They do not do research for you.
 Reference librarians locate information; identify relevant resources; develop search strategies for catalogs, databases, indexes, and the internet; and provide legal research training.